Blood Pressure Monitors

 Our range of advanced and fully automatic upper arm and wrist blood pressure monitors provide a simple and accurate way to measure your blood pressure, which is measured by two numbers.

 Diastolic pressure (bottom number) is the resistance to the flow of blood in your blood vessels.
 Both of these pressures are measured in millimeters of mercury (mmHg).
-In addition, our two advanced blood pressure devices (BPX2 and BPx1W) due to their increased sensitivity can also detect irregular heartbeat which might give a false reading and highlights the need for seeking medical advice.
+In addition, our advanced blood pressure device (BPX2) due to its increased sensitivity can also detect irregular heartbeat which might give a false reading and highlights the need for seeking medical advice.

 How do I use a blood pressure monitor?

 - Put the cuff on following the instructions that came with your blood pressure machine.

 - Make sure you are relaxed and comfortable.
 If you are anxious or uncomfortable, this will make your blood pressure rise temporarily.